 As a first step, we will share NBS’ model for co-creating knowledge with practitioners.
 This step aligns with the priority given to ‘how to’ lists by those who responded to our survey.
-Multiple frameworks exist for doing collaborative research.
-We will start at home and share NBS’s co-creation model based on a study of 15 NBS research projects.
-Eventually, we may create an inventory of steps across different models of collaborative research.
+Eventually, we may create an inventory of different models of collaborative research created by others.

 How can you be involved?